browserbase/arena/README.md

 ## Troubleshooting

 - **Session fails to start**: Check your Browserbase API credentials
-- **Agent not responding**: Verify your Google API key has access to Gemini Computer Use
+- **Agent not responding**: Verify your Google API key has access to Google Computer Use
 - **Timeout errors**: Complex tasks may exceed the 10-minute limit
 - **Connection issues**: Ensure stable internet connection for browser streaming